 Sixth, our curricula are packed with the greatest thinkers, writers, world leaders, architects, artists, and builders.
 In any relationship, you are the company you keep.
 We want your child to keep the very best company the world has ever known, and we range through three millennia of thought and statecraft and art and architecture and literature and culture to introduce your child to friends for life: Plato and Shakespeare, Keats and Yeats, Charles Dickens and Emily Dickinson, and so many others.
 We are not interested in introducing children to cartoon characters who abuse one another or to trivial fools who play mindless games.
 Children will meet these characters all too frequently in our culture, and we do not need to facilitate those meetings.
 No, the relationship we want is between your child and the best.
 Your child will meet plenty of dumbed-down textbooks that are the staple of traditional curricula, but none of them will have Royal Fireworks Press on the cover.

 Eighth, Royal Fireworks curricula are rigorous; we are not interested in building a false self-esteem that will only lead to embarrassment and deluded expectations.
-Great relationships are ones that your child has to do his or her best to maintain.
-There is no lifetime benefit in being mediocre, so why enter your child into a relationship that expects only mediocre performance from him or her?
-In whatever ways we broaden, enhance, shape, and extend the material, we always are concerned with your child relating to, learning, and internalizing it so that it is his or hers at a far higher level than traditional publishers think is attainable.
-We make higher intellectual demands because a relationship that does not ask your child to be his or her best is one that is beneath him or her.
+Great relationships are ones that children must do their best to maintain.
+There is no lifetime benefit in being mediocre, so why enter your child into a relationship that expects only mediocre performance?
+In whatever ways we broaden, enhance, shape, and extend the material, we always are concerned with children relating to, learning, and internalizing it so that it is theirs at a far higher level than traditional publishers think is attainable.
+We make higher intellectual demands because a relationship that does not ask children to be their best is one that is beneath them.
 And we never limit children to the levels set by state or national standards or the Common Core.

-Ninth, we want to entice your child to enter relationships with well-designed and beautiful curricular materials.
+Ninth, we want to entice children to enter relationships with well-designed and beautiful curricular materials.
 Beauty is an inducement to interact; it is not sufficient in and of itself, but it is preferable to be pleasing to the eye rather than repelling.
-We try to provide your child with a visual treat every time he or she opens one of our books.
+We try to provide children with a visual treat every time they open one of our books.
 The design of our curricula extends to an emphasis on presenting concepts and relationships that have not only a verbal iteration but also visual expression.
 And for the message to be clear, the page should be clean and uncluttered, the focus on the concept and its expression or representation, the color subordinate to the meaning.
-Your child’s relationships with the material are facilitated through the texts, and the texts should be formatted to enhance those relationships and should never be compromised by the economics of producing them.
+Children’s relationships with the material are facilitated through the texts, and the texts should be formatted to enhance those relationships and should never be compromised by the economics of producing them.
 This is one of the easiest-to-discern differences between our curricula and that of traditional publishers, and it is an outcome greatly facilitated by our emphasis on visual art.
-It is a difference made viable only because nearly three decades ago we developed the expertise to print and bind our own books; we can do for ourselves and for your children what other publishers find it impractical to pay printers to do.
+It is a difference made viable only because more than three decades ago we developed the expertise to print and bind our own books; we can do for ourselves and for your child what other publishers find it prohibitively expensive to pay printers to do.

 Tenth, our curricula are designed to be flexible so they can accommodate your child’s learning preferences and personality, as well as your learning environment and objectives.
 In some of our curricula, the order of the materials can be rearranged to suit the preferences of children and their parents.
 Further, the parts can stand alone, so it is possible to introduce successfully only one or two topics rather than the full range of the curriculum.
-Moreover, we are producing material in a variety of formats, including electronic delivery via Apple’s iPad.
+Moreover, we are producing material in a variety of formats, including electronic delivery via an ever-broadening range of options, as well as the online learning community.
 We will continue to expand into new media when the technology offers attractive opportunities for communicating with children.
-Insofar as we can when the technology allows it, we will expand our curricula to include music and performance art.

 Twelfth, Royal Fireworks curricula are evolving.
-We think every day about how we can offer better curricula, how we can help to enhance the relationships your child is forming.
+We think every day about how we can offer better curricula, how we can help to enhance the relationships that children are forming.
 We listen to you when you tell us about your experience with our curricula.
-We improve our books whenever we think that they are no longer the best that we can do, and we bring out new editions of our texts because—and only because—your child deserves the absolute best we can do today.
-We are determined to give him or her nothing less than that, and we are relentless in our drive to improve ourselves.
+We improve our books and our online courses whenever we think that they are no longer the best that we can do, and we bring out new editions of our texts because—and only because—your child deserves the absolute best we can do today.
+We are determined to give your child nothing less than that, and we are relentless in our drive to improve ourselves.
 We send thousands of books to the recyclers each year as we bring out new and better editions of our titles.
 We are unlike traditional publishers in that we never count the cost of making an improvement.
 We are focused entirely on our part in helping your child form great relationships, and we are acutely aware that an opportunity missed now may be an opportunity missed forever.

 Thomas Milton Kemnitz